SadmanUddin/SadmanUddin/README.md

 Currently,pursuing bachelors in data science, protection, and cybersecurity.

 I'm not an expert, but In Sha Allah, I'll keep learning and growing.
-My goal is to become a skilled developer and security enthusiast.
+My goal is to become a skilled developer and data analyst.

 I have basic skills in:
 - C, C++, C#